This Universal Sound Therapy Protocol was designed to assist your body overcome Acne.

 Introduction to Acne

 Take advantage of our 90-day money-back guarantee and give our Universal Sound Therapy Healing Session on Acne a try.
 You have nothing to lose but the pimples.
-Go ahead, give it a try and see the results for yourself.
+So go ahead, give it a try and see the results for yourself.

 Short Description of Acne